supryma/Myfirstdjango/README.md

 The project is still damp and crooked.
-I messed up a little more with commit C:
+And i messed up a little more with commit C: